Exercise is one of the best ways to help keep your diabetes under control. Many people say they feel better when they get regular exercise.

 Preventing falls and improving memory in older adults

 If you haven’t been active, talk with your healthcare team before you begin.
 People with diabetes and eye or foot problems may need to change certain exercises.
 Or not do some types of exercise.
 Start out slowly.
 Try adding more movement to your daily routine.
 Every little bit helps.
+No matter the exercise, make certain you wear safe, good-fitting shoes.
 Here are some suggestions:

 Park your car farther from the store and walk.